Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

     + If the zip files get renamed to sth like "lf.zip(1).001" change it back to its original name, it may not work otherwise!

-After running the exe you will be greeted by a black window, which will take a while before spawning your GUI as well as a browser instance will.
+After running the exe you will be greeted by a black window, which will take a while before spawning your GUI as well as a browser instance.
 Once everything has started your firewall will ask you to allow the program.
-You have to allow it, otherwise it may not work.
+I advise to allow it, otherwise it may not work.

-## WALKTHROUGH:
+## Usage:

 You have made it congrats.
 Now it's time to enjoy the program ;)

 As pointed out this program is meant to look legit.
 On the top right you can choose the "failure rate" at which smart typos will be made.
-But I advise leaving it around 5%.
+But I advise leaving it around 5 (that will be 5%).

 ### GO!
 The buttons are tied to the input field above them and serve the following tasks:

 #### Normal
-Meant for all the modes and challenges that are accessible directly from the main page of 10 fast fingers.
+Meant for all the typing-stuff and challenges that are accessible directly from the main page of 10 fast fingers.

 -> input wpm at the top -> input failure rate -> hit "GO!"